Aatrick/-NO-ROOT-battery-optimization/README.md

 ``adb shell cmd package install-existing <PACKAGE_NAME>``

 You can also go check the [universal-android-debloater](https://github.com/0x192/universal-android-debloater) repo which is an app made to make debloating the easiest possible.

+## Theoretical maximun

+Install the Island app by the same dev as Greenify (oasisfeng) and follow the [installation guide](https://island.oasisfeng.com/)
+Freeze every app you don't use, enable auto freeze by greenify and create an unfreeze and launch shortcut for every app.
+You can also freeze some unused/useless system processes.
+(for samsung) freeze or disable device care, and in the adb force the power saving mode on (give we don't have it without device care)

+``adb shell settings put global low_power 1``